Net Zero by 2030

 Electrifying our fleet

-Through partnerships with local companies like Moment Energy and BC Government support from the Integrated Marketplace Initiative YVR is continuing to expand our EV charging network to meet the needs of our growing EV fleet as well as the needs our commercial partners on Sea Island
+Through partnerships with local companies like Moment Energy and BC Government support from the Integrated Marketplace Initiative, YVR is continuing to expand our EV charging network to meet the needs of our growing EV fleet as well as the needs of our commercial partners on Sea Island.

 We use cookies to enhance the user experience, and by using this site, you consent to the use of cookies.
 Learn how to manage your preferences on our Privacy page.